-Residents bring their recycling to the Chester-Springfield Recycling Center and Transfer Station at 135 Fairground Road in Springfield, one mile north of Riverside Junior High School (west side).
-Phone: 885-5827
+Residents can bring their recycling and trash to the Chester-Springfield Recycling Center and Transfer Station at 135 Fairground Road/100 Recycle Road in Springfield, one mile north of Riverside Junior High School (west side).
+Phone: 802-885-5827 Or residents can choose to contract with a private hauler for trash removal and recycling services.

 Monday 12:30 p.m. to 4:30 p.m.
 Wednesday 8:30 a.m. to 4:30 p.m.
 Saturday 8:00 a.m. to 4:00 p.m.